jacobbart298/sycococopy/README.md

 #recursion/looping
 loop <identifier>:
     protocol
+        sequence:
             send type from sender to receiver
-        repeat <identifier> # the repeat keyword MUST follow a send action
+            repeat <identifier> # the repeat keyword MUST be the last item in a sequence
 ```

 ## Value constraints